Mark Rowlinson (1808 – 1880)

 2. His wife

-Mark married Mary Leathwood (1809 – 1849) in ca 1832 at Grappenhall, Warrington, Cheshire.
-By the time Mary died at the age of 40 years in 1849, the couple had seven children.
-Mark’s father, Jeffrey Rowlinson who lived with them since 1841 (or possibly even earlier than that), died in the same year as his daughter-in-law.
-It seems as if Mark remained unmarried after his wife’s death.2,4
+Mark married Mary Leathwood (1806 – 1845) in ca 1832 at Grappenhall, Warrington, Cheshire.
+By the time Mary died at the age of 39 years on 14 December 1845, the couple had seven children.
+Mark’s father, Jeffrey Rowlinson, who lived with them since 1841 (or possibly even earlier than that), died in the same year as his daughter-in-law.
+It seems as if Mark remained unmarried after his wife’s death as he appears to be single in census records of 1861 and 1871.2,4

 NOTE: Although Mary’s name is given as LEATHERWOOD on one public website,6 her name was handwritten in her Bible, dated 1828, as Mary LEATHWOOD.4